About Amps consumption

 Note

 Amperity maintains a short buffer period to ensure data can be restored, should it need to be.
-After deleting unused source tables lower Amps consumption will show in the dashboard after the buffer period has been passed.
+After deleting unused source tables lower Amps consumption shows in the dashboard after the buffer period has been passed.

 • Remove older records.
 Processing smaller tables consumes fewer Amps.